captbullett65/MSCFT/README.md

 https://github.com/captbullett65/MSCFT/blob/main/real-world-example-3-dolphin-communication-msft-vs-arc.md

 ---
 Example #4 –

-FORGE v1.08 (Framework for Optimized Reliable Generation of Executables) A language-agnostic LLM coding template designed to produce higher-quality, executable code with fewer errors and reduced debugging time.
+FORGE v1.08 (Framework for Optimized Reliable Generation of Executables) — A language-agnostic LLM coding template designed to produce higher-quality, executable code with fewer errors and reduced debugging time.
 FORGE provides a strict, step-by-step process, guardrails to prevent hallucinated APIs, and flexibility for multiple languages including Python, C/C++, Java, and JavaScript/TypeScript.
 Currently in alpha testing.

+This example demonstrates how to test the FORGE template workflow in a lightweight, repeatable way.
+Simply add the FORGE template into the ChatGPT text box, let it generate your code, then run that code in Google Colab.
+This approach works around Windows S-mode restrictions and is also useful for quickly verifying that ChatGPT-generated Python (or other supported languages) runs correctly.
+While Colab supports many languages, Python is the most common choice for fast, accessible testing.

  Template: